hapv3/neural-compiler/docs/neural_ai_phase3_conv_implementation_guide.md

   contract permits.
 - Local-to-local repacks use a Spatz or Snitch correctness path.
 - L2-to-L2 is rejected.
 - Compact NHWC rows are not required to have a 32-byte length or stride.
+Public NHWC bindings use byte alignment; ROW32/C32 and encoded-weight allocations retain 32-byte alignment.

 Evidence:

-- C=3 and C=31 unaligned iDMA tests in both directions.
-- A row crossing a 32-byte AXI beat.
+- Host C=3/C=31 unaligned layout tests in both directions and a row crossing a 32-byte AXI beat pass.
+- The corresponding compiler-runtime Verilator test passes with unaligned public bases and compact rows whose later rows cross 32-byte beats.
 - A local-to-local layout test proving no invalid iDMA event is created.

+The host layout oracle covers C=3/C=31 compact rows, C32 grouping, unaligned source/destination offsets, and INT32 elements.
+The Verilator compiled-package matrix still needs the corresponding all-offset L2 tests.

 ### G3.0.3 Symmetric native Conv quantization